jchrys/icpc/docs/Algorithms/Graph/GraphTraversal.md

 ## Applications
-> you can use any of both to check properties of graph
+> You can use any of both to check properties of graph
 > but in practice,  depth-first search  is a better choice, because of ease of implementation